MachFrum/Web-Dev-Week-8-Assignment/README.md

 - All JavaScript is included inline in the HTML files for simplicity and clarity, rather than as separate .js files (except for the product data)
 - The design follows modern e-commerce patterns with a focus on elegance and simplicity
-- First-person comments are included throughout the code for easy understanding

 ## 🖼️ Adding Your Own Images